katrinab2727/cse15l-lab-reports/lab1.md

 [user@sahara ~]$ cd lecture1
 [user@sahara ~/lecture1]$
 ```
-The working directory was home before the command was run.
+The working directory was home when the command was run.
 When a path to a directory is used as an argument for `cd`, the working directory is changed to the directory directed in the path.
 In this case, the path was only to lecture1, so the current directory was changed to lecture1.

 **Path to a File as an Argument**
 ```